bntvllnt/raycast-extensions/extensions/youtube-video-summarizer/README.md

 - Two ways to start:
   - Paste a URL
   - One‑shot from the active YouTube tab (Raycast Web Extension)
+ - Saved summaries list: search with titles/channels, thumbnails, toggle list/grid, re‑run or delete

 ## Commands
-- Summarize YouTube Video: prompts for a YouTube URL and shows a streaming summary in a `Detail` view
+- Summarize YouTube Video: prompts for a YouTube URL and shows a streaming summary in a `Detail` view.
+If a saved summary exists, it opens instantly; if you close, progress is still saved and visible in the list.
-- Summarize Active YouTube Tab: grabs the current YouTube tab via Raycast Web Extension and launches the summarizer
+- Summarize Active YouTube Tab: opens the streaming view for the active YouTube tab; if a summary exists, it appears immediately.
+- YouTube Summaries: browse/search all saved summaries with titles and thumbnails.

 ### Optional custom instruction/question
 - Both commands accept an optional `question` argument to override the default prompt.